anubhuti24/vendor_hub/README.md

 🚀 Now, you have successfully logged in as an admin and can test the APIs and database interaction.

+# Documented APIs

+Import the provided JSON link into a tool for API testing, such as Postman.
+This JSON file contains detailed descriptions of all the API endpoints.
+You can then thoroughly test each endpoint to ensure its functionality.

 # Test Suite